 Joint ventures as defined by IFRS 11 and associates as defined by IAS 28 are accounted for using the equity method.
 In the case of joint ventures, the Haniel Group exercises joint control with partners and has an interest in the net assets and/or profits of the joint venture.
 Associates are companies on which significant influence is exercised.
 This is normally assumed to be the case with an equity investment of between 20 and 50 per cent.
 To the extent the Haniel Group has an interest in a joint operation as a joint operator, the joint operation’s assets and liabilities as well as income and expenses that relate to Haniel’s interest are recognised in Haniel’s consolidated financial statements.

-The reporting date for the separate financial statements of the consolidated subsidiaries is identical with the date for the consolidated financial statements, namely 31 December 2014.
-The separate financial statements of the consolidated domestic and foreign subsidiaries are prepared according to uniform accounting policies.
+The reporting date for the separate financial statements of the consolidated subsidiaries is identical with the date for the consolidated financial statements, namely 31 December 2015.
+The separate financial statements of the domestic and foreign subsidiaries consolidated are prepared in accordance with uniform accounting policies.

 Acquisitions are accounted for using the acquisition method on the basis of the fair values as at the date control was obtained (IFRS 3).
 The portion of the consideration that was transferred in expectation of future positive cash flows from the acquisition and that cannot be allocated to identified or identifiable assets as part of their remeasurement to fair value is reported as goodwill under intangible assets.
 The full goodwill method was not applied.
 Non-controlling interests are therefore measured at the proportionate fair value of the identifiable net assets.

 In accordance with IFRS 3, goodwill is not amortised.
-Depending on the outcome of annual or, if there are indications of impairment, interim impairment tests, goodwill is written down if necessary to the lower recoverable amount, which is equal to the higher of the value in use and the fair value less costs of disposal.
+Depending on the outcome of annual or – if there are triggering events – interim impairment tests, goodwill is written down if necessary to the lower recoverable amount, which is equal to the higher of the value in use and the fair value less costs of disposal.
 Any goodwill impairment loss is recognised in profit or loss.